Great Sankey Primary School

 PE:

 Our PE days are Wednesday and Friday.
 Please ensure that your child comes into school wearing their PE kits as they have done last year.
+We will be swimminbg on Fridays now, so the children will need their swimming costume/trunks, towel and a bag.
 The children will continue their swimming lessons each Friday.

 Files to Download